AbelTattah/buddy_/README.md

 # Introduction
-This is a simple python API that serves you with book images and download links.
+This is a simple python API that serves you with book images and download links based on a keywords.

 ```
 URL: https://buddy-zpdh.onrender.com